Sciman101/sciman101.github.io/_characters/iekika.md

  - *Empathy* - Iekika broadcasts whatever emotion she's feeling to people around her at a reduced amount, and she feels the emotions of people around her, again at a reduced amount

  - *Glamour* - Iekika can put out a phychic field that causes people to perceive her as how they'd expect her to look.
-For instance, if someone had was meeting her for the first time in a primarily human occupied city, they might expect her to be a human and would see her as such
+For instance, if someone was meeting her for the first time in a primarily human occupied city, they might expect her to be a human and would see her as such

 ## Trivia
  - Iekika is bisexual